 At some point, palliative care social workers will facilitate a conversation with the patient and their families about the future.
 For some, that future could mean stopping disease-directed therapies and beginning to shift toward comfort care.
 For others, it could mean even more aggressive treatment that brings hope of a cure, but also pain and other distressing symptoms.
 The palliative care social worker must have a holistic understanding of the patient and family, including the medical and psychosocial issues, and then synthesize options and challenges so that the patient can make an informed decision about their future, said Berkman.

-Palliative care should be delivered simultaneously with curative treatment, said Berkman.
-She noted that the 2010 study examined only late-stage lung cancer patients, but, as mentioned, ideally palliative care would be offered from the moment of diagnosis of any serious illness so that patients have time to grapple with the entire arc of the disease—not just the late stages.
-Ideally, whether the doctor is an oncologist, neurologist, or cardiologist, they would continue to deliver curative treatment as long as this is effective and desired by the patient, while the palliative care team helps the patient address pain and other physical symptoms, she said, as well as anxiety and depression, their spiritual needs, and social and financial issues that could affect their decisions.
+Palliative care should be offered from the moment of diagnosis of any serious illness so that patients have time to grapple with the entire arc of the disease—not just the late stages.
+Ideally, doctors would continue to deliver curative treatment as long as this is effective and desired by the patient, while the palliative care team helps the patient address pain and other physical symptoms, she said, as well as anxiety and depression, their spiritual needs, and social and financial issues that could affect their decisions.
 But that’s not always the case.